runtimeverification/haskell-backend/design-decisions/2020-02-06-One-Path-Deterministic.md

 endmodule
 ```

-provein the one-path reachability claim
+the one-path reachability claim
 ```
 <k> select => ?X </k> <state> SetItem(a) SetItem(b) SetItem(c) </state>
     ensures ?X ==K b orBool ?X ==K c
 ```

-might not be provable because if the prover selects to advance the execution
+might not be provable because the prover selects to advance the execution
 using the `X=a` instance for the `select` rule.